 Faculty members are free to support political candidates as private citizens but must not use their professional status or any other resource of the University to influence the political process.
 Specifically, if they have donated to a campaign or signed a political petition, they should request that their administrative title not be included.
 They must also be careful to consider the implications of sending political or fundraising materials to those who work for them or doing anything else that might be interpreted as pressure to support a candidate or an issue.
+The Board of Trustees General Policy on Political and Campaign Activities, Policy 1-4, detailed below, may be found at https://regulations.fsu.edu/sites/g/files/upcbnu486/files/policies/bot/FSU%20Policy%201-4_20200502.pdf.

-FSU Policy on Political and Campaign Activities Applicability/Accountability
+FSU Policy on Political and Campaign Activities

 This policy applies to all employees and, in limited situations as noted, students of the University.
-All federal and state laws, as well as Board of Governors regulations and Florida State University (FSU) regulations and polices shall apply, including, but not limited to, those pertaining to political and campaign activities, student freedom of expression rights and responsibilities, academic freedom and responsibility, use of campus facilities, electronic communications, posting, promotions and advertising on campus.
+All federal and state laws, as well as Board of Governors regulations and Florida State University (FSU) regulations and polices shall apply, including, but not limited to, those pertaining to political and campaign activities, student freedom of expression rights and responsibilities, academic freedom and responsibility, use of campus facilities, electronic communications, posting, promotions, and advertising on campus.
+As a state university, it is imperative that FSU maintain its integrity and credibility in the public forum.
+This is particularly true of the political process and the manner in which University employees affect or are affected by activities such as campaigning, lobbying, holding public office, or engaging in other political activities.